June 18, 2003MANAGING OR MEDDLING?:

 ACTIVITIES / PROCEDURES:

 Upon entering class, explain to students that they will be expressing their views on different statements that you will be reading to them regarding the United States' involvement in foreign affairs.
 Point out that each corner of the room has a sign that states to what degree students agree or disagree with a statement.
 For each of the statements below, read the statement aloud and allow students to move to the corners of the room that best express their views on the statement.
 As students take their places, write the statement on the board.
-Then, ask at least one student in each group to share his or her choice.
+Then, ask at least one student in each group to share his or her choice.- Countries should work out their crises on their own.

 Explain that each group will be researching their topic as it applied both before United States involvement in Bosnia and Herzegovina and after, through current involvement, including measures taken by the United States to improve the lifestyle for those living under the previous regime.